Miho-jinja Shrine 美保神社

 A musical shrine

 Most people coming to Mihonoseki nowadays come to visit the Miho-jinja Shrine, the head shrine of more than 3,000 Ebisu shrines nationwide.
-Ebisu is one of the Seven Lucky Gods of Japan, and is particularly popular with fishermen, children, and commercial businesses.
+Ebisu is one of the Seven Lucky Gods of Japan, and is popular as a deity of fishing, academic achievement, and business prosperity.

 Because Ebisu loved music, people have left offerings of musical instruments at the shrine.
 The treasure house now contains a fantastic assortment of almost 900 instruments, both Japanese and Western, some quite rare and unusual, like the first accordion in Japan.